karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps-part-1.md

 ![otel-collector-diagram](/img/otel-collector-diagram.png)

-Apart from traces, the AWS OTEL Collector is capable of ingesting metrics in the OTEL format and send it to AWS Cloudwatch Metrics, but in this post I'll be focusing solely on tracing data.
+Apart from traces, the AWS OTEL Collector is capable of ingesting metrics and send them to AWS Cloudwatch Metrics, but in this post I'll be focusing solely on tracing data.

 It's worth mentioning that there are 2 Collectors: the "official" OpenTelemetry Collector and the AWS OpenTelemtry Collector.